ossec/ossec-docs/docs/manual/installation/install-source.rst

         # cd ossec-hids-*
         # ./install.sh

 #.
-Remember to open port 1514 (UDP) if there is a firewall between the server and
+The OSSEC manager listens on UDP port 1514.
+Any firewall sbetween the agents and
-   the agents (not applicable to the local installation type).
+   the manager will need to allow this traffic.

 #.
-If you are installing the server or the agent, remember to follow the `Managing
+The server, agent, and hybrid installations will require additional configuration.
-   the agents section`.
+   More information can be found on the `Managing the agents page <../agent/agent-management.html>`_.

 #.
-Start OSSEC HIDS
+Start OSSEC HIDS by running the following command:

     .. code-block:: console